tinusaur/owowod/owowod_test2/README.txt

 OWOWOD - One Wire / One Way Output for Debugging

-This is a test ptoject.
+This is a test project.

 To make, execute:
 	$ make